Rajnishravi476/Rajnish-demo/README.md

 # Rajnish-demo
-This is my Git my first repository
+This is my first Git repository